Francesco Bagnaia: 2022

 Going into the 2022 season, Bagnaia with a strong finish from the previous year, was picked as a Championship favourite for his second year with Ducati.

-He crashed out of 8th place taking the polesitter and fellow Ducati rider, Jorge Martín out at the opening race at Losail in Qatar.
+Bagnaia crashed out of eighth place taking the polesitter and fellow Ducati rider, Jorge Martín out at the opening race at Losail in Qatar.
 At the second round of the season, at a wet Mandalika circuit, Bagnaia took home a disappointing 15th place, collecting only one point in the opening two races of the season.

 Two fifth places at COTA and the Argentinian Grand Prix and an eighth place in Portimao were followed up until Jerez, a track where Bagnaia has had success earlier in his career.
 He dominated the weekend, taking a record-breaking pole position and then leading from start to finish, picking up the second grand slam of his career.
 At Le Mans, Bagnaia once again dominated initially, leading the majority of the race; however, he was eventually caught up by Enea Bastianini who won the race, and Bagnaia crashed out of with seven laps to go.
-The next race at Mugello Bagnaia had more of a mediocre start, qualifying in 5th spot he eventually caught up to and passed Marco Bezzecchi to the lead the remainder of the race for his second win of the season.
+The next race at Mugello Bagnaia had more of a mediocre start, qualifying in fifth spot he eventually caught up to and passed Marco Bezzecchi to the lead the remainder of the race for his second win of the season.

-In Catalunya, Bagnaia was running 3rd and was one of the favourites to take the victory but was taken out alongside Alex Rins by Takaaki Nakagami heading into the first corner, the race was won by Fabio Quartararo.
-Looking to bounce back at Sachsenring, Bagnaia however slid out from 2nd place on Lap 3.
-He was now at a 91-point deficit to Quartararo, the championship leader, and stood in 6th place in championship at the exact halfway point of the season.
+In Catalunya, Bagnaia was running third and was one of the favourites to take the victory but was taken out alongside Alex Rins by Takaaki Nakagami heading into the first corner, the race was won by Fabio Quartararo.
+Looking to bounce back at Sachsenring, Bagnaia however slid out from second place on lap 3.
+He was now at a 91-point deficit to Quartararo, the championship leader, and stood in sixth place in championship at the exact halfway point of the season.